City-of-Helsinki/helsinki-design-system/README.md

 ## Features

-- **Accessibility baked-in** – All HDS components are from the ground up designed to be as accessible as possible.
+- **Accessibility baked-in** – All HDS components are designed from the ground up to be as accessible as possible.
 Components go through a third-party accessibility audit before release.
 - **React & CSS** – Components are available both as React and CSS styles.
-Choose the one which suits the best for your project.
+Choose the one which suits best for your project.
 - **Customizable** – HDS components are designed to be customizable to allow expressing the vibrant Helsinki brand.
 - **Design and Implementation in sync** – Designers use a collection of Sketch libraries which are perfectly in sync with the implementation.

 ## Packages